FatFunnyGuy/advancedRouting/README.md

-##How to use the downloaded files
+## How to use the downloaded files

-1) Run "npm install" in the extracted folder
+Run `npm install` in the extracted folder
-2) Run "npm start" to view the project
+Run `npm start` to view the project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).